Compress GIF

 QUICK ANSWER

-Drop an oversized GIF and get a smaller one back.
-Two controls — width and color count — do almost all the work, and a two-pass palette keeps the result looking clean instead of muddy.
-Nothing uploads; the whole thing runs on your machine.
+The fastest free animated GIF compressor / shrinker / reducer online.
+Drop an oversized GIF and get a smaller one back through CDN.
+Two controls — width and colour count — do almost all the work, and a two-pass palette keeps the result looking clean instead of muddy.
+Native server-side ffmpeg, no signup, no watermark.

 • No signup